dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Use-Case

-1. The relying party sends a `canister_call` request to the wallet.
+1. The relying party sends a `canister_call` request to the signer.
-2. Upon receiving the request, the wallet validates wheter it can process the message.
+2. Upon receiving the request, the signer validates whether it can process the message.
-    - If the request version is not supported by the wallet, the wallet sends a response with an error back to the relying party.
+    - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-    - If the network is not supported by the wallet, the wallet sends a response with an error back to the relying party.
+    - If the network is not supported by the signer, the signer sends a response with an error back to the relying party.
-    - If the relying party has not been granted the permission to request the action, the wallet sends a response with an error back to the relying party.
+    - If the relying party has not been granted the permission to request the action, the signer sends a response with an error back to the relying party.
-3. Next, the wallet processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
-If the target canister does not support ICRC-21, the wallet should display a warning, try to decode the arguments by itself and display raw canister call details.
+3. Next, the signer processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
+If the target canister does not support ICRC-21, the signer should display a warning, try to decode the arguments by itself and display raw canister call details.
 If the arguments cannot be decoded, a proper warning must be displayed.
     - If the user approves the request:
-        - The wallet sends the call to the IC (in order to get a certified results, all calls, including queries, should be sent as `update` calls), retrieves its [content map](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) and [calculates a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id) based on it.
+        - The signer sends the call to the IC (in order to get a certified results, all calls, including queries, should be sent as `update` calls), retrieves its [content map](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) and [calculates a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id) based on it.
-        - The wallet continues to call `read_state` for the calculated request id until [the status of the call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) indicates that the call has been processed (succesfully or not).
+        - The signer continues to call `read_state` for the calculated request id until [the status of the call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) indicates that the call has been processed (succesfully or not).
-            - If the status of the call is `replied`, the wallet retrieves the CBOR-encoded [certificate](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from [the `read_state` response](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-read-state) and sends it together with the content map in response back to the relying party.
+            - If the status of the call is `replied`, the signer retrieves the CBOR-encoded [certificate](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from [the `read_state` response](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-read-state) and sends it together with the content map in response back to the relying party.
-            - If the status of the call indicates the call failed, the wallet sends a response with an error back to the relying party.
+            - If the status of the call indicates the call failed, the signer sends a response with an error back to the relying party.
-    - If the user rejects the request or if the wallet fails to complete the requested action for any reason, the wallet sends a response with an error back to the relying party.
+    - If the user rejects the request or if the signer fails to complete the requested action for any reason, the signer sends a response with an error back to the relying party.
-3. If the response is successful, the relying party verifies whether the call performed by the wallet was genuine and retrieves the result:
+3. If the response is successful, the relying party verifies whether the call performed by the signer was genuine and retrieves the result:
     - The relying party retrieves the `contentMap` from the response, verifies that its values match the expectations and uses it to [calculate a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id).
     - The relying party retrieves the CBOR-encoded [`certificate`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from the response, decodes it and validates its authenticity with regard to [the root of trust](https://internetcomputer.org/docs/current/references/ic-interface-spec/#root-of-trust).
         - If the validation process fails, the relying party rejects the response.